Fast track your treatment

 Usually, the doctor will try simple things to treat your symptoms first.
 Patients often respond well to “conservative measures” and tablets can make the bladder less sensitive.

-For people who do not get better with simple treatments, Botulinum Toxin injections can be very effective.
+For people who do not get better with simple treatments, treatment injections can be very effective.

 Stress incontinence can be managed in a number of ways.
 Your specialist will go through the benefits of each and any side effects or complications.

 We usually recommend that you try pelvic floor exercises before considering operations.
 If further therapy is needed, vaginal tapes are a highly effective treatment.